 Happy Martin Luther King, Jr. Day!

-Dr. Martin Luther King, Jr. would have celebrated his 90th birthday on January 21, 2019.
-Shortly after Dr. Martin Luther King, Jr's assassination in 1968, a campaign for a federal holiday in King's honor began.
-On November 2, 1983, President Ronald Reagan signed the Martin Luther, King, Jr. federal holiday into law effective January 20, 1986.
+Dr. Martin Luther King, Jr., would have marked his 90th birthday on January 21, 2019.
+Following Dr. King's assassination in 1968, a concerted effort to establish a federal holiday in his honor gained momentum.
+This endeavor culminated on November 2, 1983, when President Ronald Reagan signed the Martin Luther King, Jr. federal holiday into law, with its official observance commencing on January 20, 1986.

 My First MLK Day